 “Distraction Is Changing Our Perception of Reality,” The Startup, 12/18/19.

 Here’s the bad news: The battle for our attention is over.
 We lost.
-The attention economy won.
-We are no match for technologies that have been designed to keep us in a constant state of endless distraction.

 “Do Less: Anti-Productivity Is the New Productivity,” The Ascent, 12/3/19.